THE $BILLION DOLLAR WHALE

-Production of the graphic novel version of Kulo Luna started in August 2020 with the launch of an Ocean Art Competition.
+Production of the graphic novel version of Kulo Luna started in August 2020 with the launch of an Ocean Art Competition - that closed in September 2020.
 Like Moby Dick, Kulo Luna is about a giant humpback whale that fights back to sink a pirate whaling boat.
 Kulo Luna sinks a modern whaling boat, much as depicted in Herman Melville's Moby Dick, except that is this day and age whales have explosive harpoons to contend with, sonar and rusty steel hulls.
 Regardless of the difficulties, Kulo Luna finds a way to crack the hull of the Suzy Wong, just like Moby Dick in Herman Melville's tremendous volume.

 Luna just wants to be left alone to raise her calf and enjoy the oceans.

 Unfortunately, some humans kill whales for their meat and blubber,

 despite the fact that many species are still endangered, and such

 hunting is prohibited under international treaty.